-RCM student Alec Coles-Aldridge delves into the remarkable legacy of piano manufacturers Pleyel et Cie
+RCM graduate Alec Coles-Aldridge delves into the remarkable legacy of piano manufacturers Pleyel et Cie

 In 2013, the piano manufacturers Pleyel et Cie ceased to manufacture pianos.
 This unfortunate decision marked an end to one of the legacies of Ignaz Pleyel (1757-1831), a musician whose career saw him study with Joseph Haydn, gain enormous popularity across Europe for his compositions and form a piano company who supplied instrument to Frédéric Chopin, Achille-Claude Debussy and Igor Stravinsky to name but a few.
 Pleyel was a musician of enormous significance and his contribution should not be overlooked.